someparty/someparty/source/articles/2018-02-18-my-accoutrements.html.markdown

 [Listen: Attack In Black - "Fake Love Songs" @ Bandcamp](https://attackinblack.bandcamp.com/album/fake-love-songs-ep "#")

 Attack In Black were of course not the only act to hitch a romantically named release to Valentine's Day.
-Ottawa's Caylie Runciman, better known as the indie-pop act [Boyhood](https://www.facebook.com/boyh00d/), unveiled a new song titled "Luvbomb" that day as well.
+Belleville native Caylie Runciman, better known as the indie-pop act [Boyhood](https://www.facebook.com/boyh00d/), unveiled a new song titled "Luvbomb" that day as well.
 It's another track due to appear on *Bad Mantras* whenever it comes out.

 [Gorilla vs. Bear](http://www.gorillavsbear.net/video-premiere-boyhood-luvbomb/) premiered a video for the song as well.
 Montreal-based photographer [Monika Kraska](https://monikakraska.myportfolio.com/) (Runciman's sister-in-law) directed the clip.